 Akua Taylor

 Akua Taylor studied Dramatics and Speech at Fisk University in Nashville, TN.
 While in college, she had the honor of being a Fisk Jubilee Singer and touring the world singing Negro Spirituals.
 She received her Bachelor of Arts, Magna Cum Laude, and joined the Phi Beta Kappa honor society.
-When she moved to New York City after graduation, she developed her first workshop for the Elizabeth, New Jersey, school system for Black History Month called “Reach Higher.”
-After moving to Atlanta, she developed a workshop for abused women and children called “Approve” and facilitated it for six weeks with the Women’s Resource Center to End Domestic Violence in Decatur, GA.
-Her current project, “Song Lake,” is a folktale about three women to collect the problems of the world and take them to a distant lake to heal the community.
-Akua has been teaching the subjects of acting, voice, and general performing arts with both after school programs and for summer programs since 2002.
-With her degree in Dramatics and Speech from Fisk University, she is able to teach all aspects of Theatre production, from lighting, sound, costume, props, set design, script writing, directing, and producing.
-She is Suzuki trained in piano and has the ability to teach beginning level skills.
-She has also taught piano and voice and after school performing.
+When Akua moved to New York City after graduation, she developed her first teaching artist workshop for the Elizabeth, New Jersey school system called “Reach Higher.”
+After moving to Atlanta, Akua developed a second teaching artist workshop for abused women and children called “Approve” and facilitated it for six weeks with the Women’s Resource Center to End Domestic Violence in Decatur, GA.
+As a Producer and Director, Akua was featured at the Atlanta Black Theatre Festival 2017 and 2018 for her play “Song Lake.”
+Akua earned her Master of Arts in Creative Business Leadership from SCAD in 2021 and has been teaching the subjects of acting, voice, and general performing arts with after school programs since 2002.

-Specialized Content Areas: Literacy, STEAM, Anti-bullying, World Cultures, Character Education
+Specialized Content Areas: Arts Integration, Character Education, Social Justice Education

 Program Fees: